-Over 15 years ago Friedman (2001) noted that “computing has been one of the most glaring omissions in the set of tools that have so far defined Statistics” (p.
+Over 15 years ago, Friedman (2001) noted that “computing has been one of the most glaring omissions in the set of tools that have so far defined Statistics” (p.
 8).
-This statement is echoed in the calls from Statisticians advocating for changes in the Statistics curriculum (Gelman, Gould, Duncan Lang, Kass, Nolan & Temple-Lang, 2010), as “what we teach lags decades behind what we practice” (Cobb, 2015, p.
+This statement is echoed in the calls from statisticians advocating for changes in the Statistics curriculum (Cobb, 2015 [Discussions from Gelman, Gould, Duncan Lang, Kass, Nolan] & Temple-Lang, 2010), as “what we teach lags decades behind what we practice” (Cobb, 2015, p.
 268).
-Furthermore, computing has become more necessary to implementing statistics than even five years ago such that “a ‘just enough’ level of understanding of computing is not adequate” (Nolan & Temple Lang, 2010, p.
+Furthermore, computing has become more necessary to implementing statistical methods than even five years ago such that “a ‘just enough’ level of understanding of computing is not adequate” (Nolan & Temple Lang, 2010, p.
 106).

-Many Statisticians would agree that more computing should be included in the Statistics curriculm, so students leave the classroom more computationally capable and literate.
-However, many statistics students are “told to learn how to program by themselves, from each other, or from their teaching assistant in a two-week ‘crash course’ in basic syntax at the start of a course (Nolan & Temple Lang, 2010, p.
+Many statisticians would agree that more computing should be included in the Statistics curriculum so that students leave the classroom more computationally capable and literate.
+However, many Statistics students are “told to learn how to program by themselves, from each other, or from their teaching assistant in a two-week ‘crash course’ in basic syntax at the start of a course” (Nolan & Temple Lang, 2010, p.
 100).
 This do-it-yourself approach signals to students that statistical computing is not of intellectual importance compared to materials covered in lectures.
-Additionally, this structure inherits additional hidden costs, where students may pick up bad habits, misunderstandings, or the wrong concepts, they may learn “just enough to get what they need done, but they do not learn the simple ways to do things,” and the knowledge they possess when approaching a problem limits the tasks they are able to accomplish (p.
+Additionally, this structure inherits additional hidden costs, where students may pick up bad habits, misunderstandings, or the wrong concepts.
+Students may learn “just enough to get what they need done, but they do not learn the simple ways to do things,” and the knowledge they possess when approaching a problem limits the tasks they are able to accomplish (p.
 100).

+This brings to question whether students in our Statistics courses acquire the confidence necessary to overcome computational challenges they may face in their scientific research.
+As evidenced by the environmental science literature, graduate students are not being prepared by their current curriculua with the computational skills necessary to perform data-intensive environmental science research.
+Due to the historical importace of statistics in these fields, environmenal science graduate students are often required or highly recommended to enroll in Statistics courses for completion of their degree.
+However, research in Statistics Education illuminates the lack of computational preparation students leave the Statistics classroom with.

-For scientific research today, computing skills are vital, especially for scientific research requiring statistical analysis (Hardin, et al., 2015, p.
-344).
-This brings to question whether students in our statistics courses acquire the confidence necessary to overcome computational challenges they may face in their scientific research.
-This study aims to close the gap in the research between the computational training of graduate environmental science students and the experiences of environmental science graduate students in acquiring the computational skills necessary to apply statistics in their field of scientific research.
+This study aims to close the gap in the research between the computational training of graduate environmental science students and the research on what computational skills are necessary to perform data-intensive environmental science research.
+We focus instead on how the experiences of environmental science graduate students can illuminate the phenomenon of acquiring the computational skills necessary for their research, focusing on the application of statistics in their field of scientific research.

 Methodology

-In this study we examined experiences of environmental science graduate students in gaining the computational knowledge necessary to implement statistics in their research, and the avenues that influenced these experiences.
-For this study, statistical computing is considered to consist of the computing knowledge and skills necessary for the entire process of statistical analyses, from data cleaning to data visualization to data analysis.
+In this study we examined experiences of environmental science graduate students in gaining the computational knowledge necessary to implement statistics in their research, and the paths that influenced these experiences.
+For this study, “statistical computing” is considered to consist of the computing knowledge and skills necessary for the entire process of statistical analyses, from data cleaning to data visualization to data analysis.